In the last 10-20 years, there's been a 5x rise in the interest of 'customer experience'.

 In 2017, 81% of companies said that within two years they’ll be competing completely on the basis of customer experience.

-Yet there’s one large piece of the puzzle that companies continue to struggle with: measuring their customer's pain points.
+Yet there’s one large piece of the puzzle that companies continue to struggle with: measuring and getting to the root cause of customer friction points.

-NPS, CSAT scores and customer reviews are now part of the “customer-centric” "customer feedback" playbook at almost every company.
+NPS and customer reviews are now part of the “customer-centric”-"customer feedback" playbook at almost every company.

 The most dangerous thing for business strategy is that they are all laced with bias.